oxidecomputer/propolis/phd-tests/README.md

   file's format is described below; [`sample_artifacts.toml`] contains a small example to get you started.

-Most other options are described in the runner's help text (`cargo run -- --help`).
+Other options are described in the runner's help text (`cargo run -- --help`).

 ### Specifying artifacts